 Freissinet, C., et al., Organic Molecules in the Sheepbed Mudstone, Gale Crater, Mars, JGR, 120(3):495-514, doi: 10.1002/2014JE004737, 2015.

-The Tunable Laser Spectrometer within the SAM instrument detected a background level of atmospheric methane and observed a ten-fold increase in methane over a two-month period.
+The Tunable Laser Spectrometer within the SAM instrument detected a seasonally varying background level of atmospheric methane and observed a ten-fold increase in methane over a two-month period.
 The discovery of methane is exciting because methane can be produced by living organisms or by chemical reactions between rock and water, for example.
 Which process is producing methane on Mars?
 What caused the brief and sudden increase?

 The SAM instrument suite has found Mars' present atmosphere to be enriched in the heavier forms (isotopes) of hydrogen, carbon, and argon.
 These measurements indicate that Mars has lost much of its original atmosphere and inventory of water.
 This loss occurred to space through the top of the atmosphere, a process currently being observed by the MAVEN orbiter.

 Mahaffy.
 P.R., et al., Abundance and isotopic composition of gases in the martian atmosphere from the Curiosity rover, Science, 341(6143):263-266, doi:10.1126/science.1237966, 2013.